Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Experimental Setup

 We introduce this metric in \moqd settings as an attempt to measure whether, for each feature, the algorithm succeeds in finding a smooth trade-off of objective functions.

-\item The \globalhypscore is the hypervolume of the Pareto front formed over all of the solutions in the archive (which we term the \textit{global Pareto front}).
+\item The \textbf{\globalhypscore} is the hypervolume of the non-dominated front formed over all of the solutions in the archive (which we term the \textit{global non-dominated front}).
 The metric assesses the elitist performance of an algorithm.
 That is, the performance of solutions on the objective functions that are possible when disregarding the solution's feature.